Nutrition Dentistry Palo Alto

 Which foods can have adverse effects on oral health?

 Non-nutritious foods such as candy, cookies, cakes, muffins, and chips are cause for dental concern.
 These foods offer little to no nutritional value, and the amount and type of sugar that they contain adheres to teeth increasing acid production and therefore increasing the risk of cavities.
-Additionally, drinks such as soda, lemonade, juice and sweetened coffee or tea are particularly harmful because sipping them causes a constant sugar exposure to teeth and prolonging the “acid attack” which can lead to tooth decay.
+Additionally, drinks such as soda, lemonade, juice and sweetened coffee or tea are particularly harmful because sipping them causes a constant sugar exposure to teeth and prolongs the “acid attack” which can lead to tooth decay.
 Water is a much better option to stay hydrated.
 If you do consume a sugary drink, try to minimize the drinking time and rinse after.

 Some nutritious foods such as tomatoes and citrus fruits are acidic by nature.
 They can have acidic effects on tooth enamel.
 Try to eat them as part of a meal, not by themselves.
 Dried fruits are a good choice for a healthy diet, but since they are sticky and adhere to teeth for long periods of time, the bacteria acids that they produce continue to harm teeth long after you stop eating them.
 If possible, brush and floss your teeth after eating dried fruits.